 The Program is committed to protecting the privacy of all individual stakeholders, including the public and those individuals working on the program.
+The program's policies describe how information is to be handled and protected.
 The purpose of this privacy policy is to establish when and under what conditions certain information relating to individuals may be disclosed.
 The data collected from applicants for the Program may contain personal information on individuals that is covered by the Federal Privacy Act of 1974, as well as applicable state laws.
 These laws provide for confidentiality and restrict the disclosure of confidential and personal information.
 Unauthorized disclosure of such personal information may result in personal liability with civil and criminal penalties.
 The information collected may only be used for limited official purposes:

-- Program staff may use personal information throughout the award process to ensure compliance with program requirements, reduce errors, and mitigate fraud and abuse. - Independent auditors, when hired by the program to perform a financial or programmatic audit of the program, may use personal information in determining program compliance with all applicable HUD and federal regulations, including the Stafford Act, CDBG-DR requirements and State and local law. - HCDD may disclose personal information on an applicant to those with official Power of Attorney for the applicant or for whom the applicant has provided written consent todo so.
+- Program staff may use personal information throughout the award process to ensure compliance with program requirements, reduce errors, and mitigate fraud and abuse. - Independent auditors, when hired by the program to perform a financial or programmatic audit of the program, may use personal information in determining program compliance with all applicable HUD and federal regulations, including the Stafford Act, CDBG-DR requirements and State and local law. - HCDD may disclose personal information on an applicant to those with official Power of Attorney for the applicant or for whom the applicant has provided written consent to do so.